cgreen18/netsmith_icpp24/README.md

 6. DSENT analysis

 The repository serves two purposes.
 First, to reproduce the results given in the submitted paper and second, to give an example of using the software to generate and test topologies.
-The first objective is solved by providing the results and scripts to plot for the twentry router topologies utilized in the paper.
+The first objective is solved by providing the results and scripts to plot for the 20/64/84 router topologies utilized in the paper.
 The second objective is solved by running through an example (new) twenty router topology.

 ### Computation and Time Requirements